johkoenig/atpl-qrh/040-Human-Performance-Limitations.md

 - 10-12 000 ft: disturbance threshold (capable of compensating)
 - 22 000 ft: critical threshold

+### Hyperventilation

+- The amount of CO<sub>2</sub> in the blood decreases, as well as the acidity level of the blood
+- More O<sub>2</sub> is in the blood, but due to wrong acid level, it cannot be transferred to the cells

 ### Hypertension

 a.k.a.
 High blood pressure